 A salted caramel latte is a crowd-pleaser for good reason.

-What makes it even better is its versatility.
+It’s also so versatile.
 You can adjust the sweetness level, experiment with different types of milk (oat milk and salted caramel are a particularly great match), or even add other flavors to salted caramel for a different drink!

 No matter who you are, a salted caramel latte perfectly appeals to almost every palate.